MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 -omegafile 05_baypass/prunedsnps.output_mat_omega.out \
 -outprefix 05_baypass/allsnps.controlled.output -nthreads 2
 ```
 Now copy the controlled output on your local computer.
-We can have a look at the output. the most importnat are the omega matrix, which is covariance between populations and the XtX value which represent a kind of value associated to each SNP. the higher it gets, the more this snps differentiate the populations.
+We can have a look at the output. the most important are the omega matrix, which is covariance between populations and the XtX value which represent a kind of value associated to each SNP. the higher it gets, the more this snps differentiate the populations.

 If we don't want to control for population structure, we could have run it directly (**please do not run now**) with `g_baypass -npop 12 -gfile 05_baypass/canada.baypass -outprefix 05_baypass/allsnps.output -nthreads 1`.

 #### Set a threshold for the XtX value
 While this runs, we can prepare our subsequent analysis.
-We need to know above which XtX threhold value we can consider a locus to be an outlier of population differentiation.
+We need to know above which XtX threshold value we can consider a locus to be an outlier of population differentiation.

 To look for that, the authors suggest to simulate a neutral distribution with a small R function, run BayPass on the simulated genotypes, and extract the distribution of XtX values.
 We can then chose a threshold of the 95% quantile, 99% quantile, etc.